djeada/Linux-Notes/notes/hardware.md

 * `alsamixer` and `amixer`: Command-line mixers for ALSA sound system.
 They are used to adjust volume levels and to enable or disable audio inputs or outputs.

 * `rfkill`: A simple tool used to enable and disable wireless devices.

-Remember to check the manual pages (`man command_name`) of these commands to understand their usage completely.

 ### Managing Drivers in Linux